marcosblandim/setup-liferay-script/README.md

 - make it works for many versions (currently only works on 7.3)
 - add the option to create the database and the portal in a docker
 - improve logging
+- external bundle option -> use bundle located outside the workspace